volcengine/verl/docs/advance/rollout_corr.md

     rollout_rs: null
 ```

-**Important:** Sequence-level IS has higher variance, so requires larger thresholds (5.0-10.0) compared to token-level (1.5-5.0).
+**Important:** Sequence-level IS uses multiplicative aggregation, which typically requires larger thresholds (5.0-10.0) compared to token-level (1.5-5.0).

 ### 3. Sequence-level IS + Rejection Sampling

 **Alias:** `seq_mis(threshold)`

 **When to use:**
-- Unbiased gradient estimation required
+- Sequence-level correction with outlier filtering
 - Higher off-policy scenarios
-- Need both IS correction and outlier filtering
+- Need both IS correction and rejection sampling

 **Configuration:**
 ```python